nl3769/caroSegDeep/SEGMENTATION/readme.txt

-The main functions are in scripts/.
-There are five possibilities:
+The three main functions are in 'caroSegDeep/SEGMENTATION/scripts/'.
+The argument parameters are detailed in 'caroSegDeep/SEGMENTATION/parameters/set_parameters_*.py'.

 # --- 1
 run_far_wall_detection.py
 -> Detection of the far wall.
-Results are saved in.txt file.
-The argument of the code is set_parameters_*.py in which the variables are explained (in parameters/).
+Results are saved in .txt files.

 # --- 2
 run_segmentation_automatic.py
--> Automatic segmentation of the IMC.
-The code automatically load the roght and the left border, any interaction is recquired.
-The argument of the code is set_parameters_*.py in which the variables are explained (in parameters/).
+-> Fully-automatic segmentation of the IMC.
+The code automatically load the right and the left border.
+No interaction is required.

 # --- 3
 run_segmentation.py
--> Semi automatic segmentation of the IMC.
-The code can load the results of run_far_wall_detection.py, the experts' annotation or the GUI can be used to manually initalize the method.
-The argument of the code is set_parameters_*.py in which the variables are explained (in parameters/).
+-> Semi-automatic segmentation of the IMC.
+The code can either load the results of 'run_far_wall_detection.py', or the experts manual annotations, or the GUI can be used to manually initialize the method.